korenh/KickTask/README.md

 ## Config

-Go to google firebase to genearte your own config
+Go to firebase to genearte your own config

 ```javascript
 var firebaseConfig = {